 As you can see these photos have Enjoy Life Foods Products in them.
 That’s because Enjoy Life Foods is a staple in our house.
 Enjoy Life Foods products really help us transition back into school – the girls get excited about making their lunches when they see the teal bags of mini cookies, seed & fruit mixes, and protien bites.
 They love picking one (or more) to put in their lunches each day.

 We LOVE Enjoy Life Foods products because they are made in a dedicated facility.
 With one girls who can’t consume gluten or dairy, and another who can’t eat gluten or peanuts, we rely on their products year round, not just at school time.
 There aren’t many products that I can turn to that are free from gluten, dairy, and peanuts and made in a dedication facility.
-Also we appreciate that they sell their products in little single serving bags as it makes it easier for pulling together lunches.
+Also we appreciate that they sell their products in little single serving bags as it makes it easier for pulling together lunches and gluten-free snacks.

 Here are a few of my girls favorites: